sashakid/ios-guide/README.md

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/dictionary_performance.png">

 Why is NSFastEnumeration so slow here?
-Iterating the dictionary usually requires both key and ob-ject; fast enumeration can only help for the key, and we have to fetch the object every time ourselves.
+Iterating the dictionary usually requires both key and object; fast enumeration can only help for the key, and we have to fetch the object every time ourselves.
 Using the block-based enumerateKeysAndObjectsUsingBlock: is more efficient since both objects can be more efficiently prefetched.
 Using NSPredicate to Filter Data
 If you look at an arbitrary code base, chances are you’ll sooner or later run into a piece of code similar to this one:
 ```objectivec